 A quarter of the graduates received job promotions during their time in the program, with five earning district-level leadership roles.
 The majority of fellows say they are planning to apply to a superintendent position within the next three years, despite previously encountering roadblocks such as a lack of district-level experience and incidents of racism and bias.

 The second cohort of the Influence 100 has completed its first year of the program and will graduate at the end of the 2021-2022 school year.
 The third cohort will begin this month.

 Director, Communications & Marketing

-As the Associate Director of Marketing, Lorene supports the organization’s initiatives to promote professional learning services for school and district leaders.
-Lorene has more than 15 years of marketing experience, a decade of which were spent working in education.
+Lorene joined The Leadership Academy in 2018 and currently serves as the Director of Communications & Marketing.
+In this role, Lorene supports and oversees all outbound and internal communications for the organization, with a specific focus on digital marketing.
+Lorene came to The Leadership Academy with more than 15 years of marketing experience, a decade of which was spent working in the education publishing sector.
 As a Marketing and Business Lead for Scholastic, Lorene oversaw the business strategy for and sales of digital eBook products across districts nationwide, supporting school and district leaders in their efforts to implement new technology and boost student reading skills.
 Prior to Scholastic, Lorene served as Marketing Director and Web Lead for Kids Discover, a digital- and print-based literacy product targeted to students in K-6.
 In this role, Lorene oversaw the entire marketing and web content strategy for Kids Discover, working to expand its digital footprint and customer reach via inbound marketing, social media, print collateral, and content development.
 Lorene began her career in magazine publishing, establishing successful marketing programs for magazines such as Time Out New York, Rolling Stone, Us Weekly, and Men’s Journal.
 She has a B.A. from Vassar College and a culinary degree from the Natural Gourmet Institute in New York City.